-The Amazon Bedrock Knowledge Base MCP Server provides a seamless way to access and query Amazon Bedrock Knowledge Bases through a standardized interface.
-It allows you to discover knowledge bases, retrieve information using natural language queries, filter results by data source, and improve result relevance through reranking capabilities.
+The Amazon Bedrock Knowledge Base Retrieval MCP Server allows you to access and query your Amazon Bedrock Knowledge Bases using natural language, discover knowledge bases and their data sources, filter results, and improve relevance through reranking capabilities.

 uv